GillesArcas/PythonSed/README.md

 * * *

+#### Important note

+`pythonsed` has been rewrited and completed by [Frank Schäckermann](https://github.com/fschaeck).
+This new version has its own [repository](https://github.com/fschaeck/PythonSed) and is very close to be fully compatible with GNU sed 4.8.
+Any comment or pull request should be addressed to Frank.
+* * *
 #### Description

 `pythonsed` is a full and working Python implementation of sed.
 Its reference is GNU sed 4.2 of which it implements almost all commands and features.
 It may be used as a command line utility or it can be used as a module to bring sed functionality to Python scripts.

 A complete set of tests is available as well as a testing utility.
 These tests include scripts from various origins and cover all aspects of sed functionalities.
 * * *
 #### Compatibility